CleverCodeCravers/WindowsServicify/README.md

 - execute the named command line in the named working directory.
 - It will continously watch it.
 - When the process crashes or stops, it will log the crash and automatically restart the process.
+- All outputs of the process are written into the log files.